 - Ask tons of questions.
 The person who is your boss has probably worked in the trades for many years.
 They have a lot they can teach you.

 Do Pete’s reflections have you thinking about a job in the trades?
-When Pete started working with The Cleary Company, he was hired as a Warranty Specialist in 2017.
-He was also a carpenter and soon moved to our bath2BATH division also as a carpenter.
-Fast forward to 2019 when he was promoted to his current role as bath2BATH Project Manager.
+When Pete was hired at The Cleary Company in 2017, his role was Warranty Specialist.
+His carpentry skills also made him a valuable asset to our bathroom remodeling production Team.
+Fast forward to 2019 when he was promoted to his current role as bathroom Project Manager.